 He concludes that this is indeed the case, for several reasons:

-What Aristotle does not elucidate is the exact nature of the likeness.
+Aristotle does not elucidate the exact nature of the likeness.
 However, based on our knowledge of his writings on ethics and psychology we can make some informed guesses.
-In De Anima, Aristotle describes ψυχή or aliveness (usually translated "soul") as what gives overall form to the body, and in the Nicomachean Ethics he describes each ἀρετή (thriving or excellence of character) as a deliberate practice of good judgment, reasoned choice, and planned activity resulting in a balance between extremes in a particular domain of human life.
+In De Anima, Aristotle describes ψυχή or aliveness (usually translated "soul") as what gives overall form to the body, and in the Nicomachean Ethics he describes each ἀρετή (thriving or excellence of character) as a deliberate practice of good judgment, reasoned commitment, and planned activity resulting in a balance between extremes in a particular domain of human life.
 Just as ψυχή is the form or guiding force of the body, so ἦθος or character is the forming, directing, guiding influence over your bodily motions and emotions, your actions and reactions.
-In a similar way, perhaps rhythms and melodies and harmonies impose an order or balance on the emotional expressions of music by forming and shaping them in a way that is mindfully attuned to a certain state of character.
+In a similar way, perhaps rhythms, melodies, harmonies, and modes impose an order or balance on the emotional expressions of music by forming and shaping them in a way that is mindfully attuned to a certain state of character.
 Although ψυχή is not itself a harmony, it brings all the aspects of a living being into harmony so that the animal can achieve its innate goal or purpose (for humans, the goal of εὐδαιμονία); and music as aliveness and thought expressed through time achieves similar effects.

 Finally, although Aristotle and the ancient Greeks in general believed that the life of a musician lacked a certain nobility (they thought all the arts were too mechanical), today we would see musical creativity as a form of θεωρία or inquiry because the composer or performer engages in a deep exploration of the possibilities of musical materials and tonal space.
 Indeed, I would argue that good musical judgment and good musical taste are instances of the Aristotelian intellectual virtues of phronesis and sophia, and thus that the pursuit of musical wisdom is one path toward philosophy as a way of life.

-The foregoing is but the merest sketch and does not delve into the specifically musical aspects of a philosophy of music (melody, harmony, rhythm, time, tone, texture, deliberate practice, improvisation, ornament, composition, performance, etc.); nor does it indicate how to apply these principles to a wide variety of musical styles and genres (even just in Western music that would include medieval, Renaissance, Baroque, classical, romantic, and modernist art music as well as jazz, blues, folk, rock, etc.).
+The foregoing is but the merest sketch and does not delve into the specifically musical aspects of a philosophy of music (melody, harmony, rhythm, modes, time, tone, texture, deliberate practice, improvisation, ornament, composition, performance, etc.); nor does it indicate how to apply these principles to a wide variety of musical styles and genres (even just in Western music that would include medieval, Renaissance, Baroque, classical, romantic, and modernist art music as well as jazz, blues, folk, rock, etc.).
 To expand this kernel of a idea into a worthwhile contribution to the philosophy of music, I would need to complete a great deal of research and reflection.
 Maybe I'll do that after I finish writing a book on Aristotle's ethics...

 FOR FURTHER EXPLORATION